NagabairuManoj/hadoop-ansible/README.md

 3. master.yml :- For creating the whole Hadoop master setup

 4. test.yml :- This is for creating the Hadoop slaves and to connect them to the master.

+5. ip.txt:- from which ansible will take IP addresses of the instances that it has to be configured